DanielGibbsNZ/reddit-unhider/README.md

 If a user wanted to unhide all of their previously hidden posts, they would have to manually click "unhide" on each post: potentially a very time-consuming process.

 This script methodically unhides all the hidden posts saved on a user's account.
 It is designed to be run in the background over time, as the Reddit API limits requests to no more than 30 requests per minute.
+By default it does not unhide posts that are less than a day old in order to not affect the daily browsing of users.

 Dependencies
 ------------